Ayushisri29/Drum-kit/README.md

 # Drum-kit
 using HTML, CSS ,javascript
-played with given mention key
+played music when press key
-press the key which is given sound of that key automaticallhy come
+sound of that key automaticallhy come